drusepth/inline-tests/README.md

 end
 ```

-This is what that method might look like with inline tests:
+This is what that method could look like with inline tests:
 ```ruby
 tested def integer_division(x, y) return Float::INFINITY if y.zero?